 The honey lemon combination has been used for what seems like eons to soothe sore throats!
 Probably because it just works so damn well.

-Fresh lemon juice: ideally you want lemon juice squeezed right from the lemon for these cough drops!
-The fresher it is the more potent it will be.
+- Fresh lemon juice: Ideally, you want lemon juice squeezed right from the lemon for these cough drops!
+The fresher it is, the more potent it will be.

-How To Make Natural Homemade Cough Drops
+How To Make Homemade Honey Lemon Cough Drops

 Step 1: Combine all ingredients in a small pot.
 Heat the pot slightly over medium heat and melt the ingredients together.